nosyntax-io/nosyntax-docs/docs/project_setup/visual_assets.md

 :::

-### Manually Adding Splash Icon for Android
+### Manually Adding Splash Icon

 If you’re using the foundation template and need to add a splash icon, follow these steps:

-1. Place your splash icon file in the `app/src/main/res/drawable/` directory.
+1. Place your splash icon file in the `app/src/main/res/drawable/` directory with the name splash_icon.

 2. Rebuild the app to apply the changes.